-On the Mojave border, roughly midway between Los Angeles and Las Vegas, Nevada lies Death Valley, which has both North America’s lowest point in relation to sea level and the world’s hottest recorded surface temperatures.
+On the Mojave border, roughly midway between Los Angeles and Las Vegas, Nevada, lies Death Valley, North America’s lowest point below sea level and the world’s hottest recorded surface temperatures.

-The valley’s fame and the grim name were born out of a tragedy that occurred in the 1800s.
-A group of pioneers headed to the west coast to find fame and fortune got lost.
-Many in this unlucky group would perish due to the lack of water, food, as well as the fierce heat and biting cold.
+The valley’s fame and the grim name were born from a tragedy in the 1800s.
+A group of pioneers headed to the west coast to find fame, and fortune got lost.
+Many in this unlucky group would perish due to the lack of water and food, as well as the fierce heat and biting cold.

-Death Valley is now a National Park, and sees over a million visitors each year.
+Death Valley is now a National Park and sees over a million visitors yearly.
 It’s a great spot for avid hikers and bikers.
-It’s also very popular for stargazers as there is virtually no light pollution and is also home to a couple of superb resorts and hot springs.
+It’s also very popular for stargazers as there is virtually no light pollution, and it is also home to a few superb resorts and hot springs.

-The Furnace Creek, located in Death Valley, has the world’s highest recorded temperature of 134 degrees Fahrenheit (55 degrees Celsius), documented back in 1913.
+The Furnace Creek, located in Death Valley National Park, has the world’s highest recorded temperature of 134 degrees Fahrenheit (55 degrees Celsius), documented in 1913.

 2. Badwater Basin

-Going back to the meaning of the Mojave’s name, Badwater Basin is one of several waterfronts found in the desert.
-The Mojave River flows mostly underground to Soda Lake, while on the eastern edge of the desert, the Colorado River and Lake Mead are located.
+This basin seems a bit damp for a desert.
+Returning to the meaning of the Mojave’s name, Badwater Basin is one of several waterfronts in the desert.
+The Mojave River flows mostly underground to Soda Lake, while the Colorado River and Lake Mead are located on the eastern edge of the desert.

-Badwater Basin is arguably the most striking, and a pretty incredible oasis, marked with weirdly precise salt flats and sparkling salt crystals surrounded by the jagged hills and ravines of the Mojave.
+Badwater Basin is arguably the most striking and pretty incredible oasis, marked with weirdly precise salt flats and sparkling salt crystals surrounded by the jagged hills and ravines of the Mojave.

-And yes, this is saltwater, making it Bad water to drink if you were (for example) a pioneer who had gotten lost and were struggling to survive in new and inhospitable lands.
+And yes, this is saltwater, making it Bad water to drink if you were (for example) a pioneer who had gotten lost and was struggling to survive in new and barren lands.